 THEATERS — musical entertainment — live performances — all performers and directors of performers

-The actual remuneration of performers and directors of performers must be included, subject, however, to a maximum of $128,700 per year per person.
+The entire remuneration of performers and directors of performers shall be included subject to a maximum of $133,900 per year per person.
 When such employees do not work the entire year, the payroll limitation shall be prorated based upon the number of weeks in which such employees worked during the policy period.

 THEATERS — not motion picture — all employees other than performers and directors of performers — including managers, stage hands, box office employees or ushers